amatsuda/routes_lazy_routes/README.md

 If you're bundling this in the production server, it'd be a good idea to throw a jab to the server right after the deployment in order to warm up before accepting real client requests.

+## Notes

+- You can manually eager_load the routes by calling `RoutesLazyRoutes.eager_load!` (the "load runner").

+- `Rails.application.eager_load!` automatically invokes `RoutesLazyRoutes.eager_load!` since that should be what we expect for `Rails.application.eager_load!`.

+- Loading an integration test automatically kicks `RoutesLazyRoutes.eager_load!` since AD::Integration expects the routes to be loaded.

+- And, as already explained, sending a request to the Rails server automatically runs `RoutesLazyRoutes.eager_load!` on the server.

 ## Contributing

 Patches are welcome on GitHub at https://github.com/amatsuda/routes_lazy_routes.